gapdays/gapdays2017-fall/abstract_Jupyter.md

 ---
-layout: page
+layout: default
-title: Update on all things Jupyter, LibGAP, Racket-GAP
 permalink: /abstracts/Jupyter
 ---

-### Markus Pfeiffer
+## Markus Pfeiffer

+### Update on all things Jupyter, LibGAP, Racket-GAP

 I will give an overview of my ongoing work and future plans for the GAP Jupyter kernel, my efforts to make it possible to use GAP as a